nicky-nym/nicky-nym.github.io/pages/economics.md

   * zone it all so that it can grow in a kinematic shape (without getting clogged up with junk like traffic lights), and
   * find an "anchor employer" (like Amazon or Apple) to open their new headquarters there, or convince a government to build their new capital there.

-## Minimum viable Kinematic city

-A minimum viable start would need:

-  + a city charter (the legal documents)
-  + an independent city government
-  + one or more corporate real estate development partners
-  + tens of square miles of fairly empty, but not remote, real estate
-  + one or more existing local construction companies
-  + whole-hearted support from existing county & state governments
-  + a big anchor employer (like Amazon, or the Indonesian Government)
-  + an existing airport, port, and interstate highway not too far away
-  + start-up capital:
-    - billions of dollars (in Africa)
-    - or tens of billions (in the US)
-  + a few years of time, for initial construction work, to build:
-    - enough housing and office space for tens of thousand of people
-    - covered laneways for vehicle circulation
-    - a power grid
-    - water supply
-    - a sanitation system
-    - other minimum basic infrastructure

 ## Land Value Created vs. Land Value Capture